benleung/weather/README.md

 - build target for main app: `weather`
 - build target for widget: `weatherwidget`

+Note: There are occasions that widget doesn't get location data properly in simulator.
+In that case, try to use a different simulator and do not forget to configure to simulate location.

 # Architecture explaination
 ### Widget (weatherwidget)
 Layered Architecture